ring-team/SCAROpen/readme.md

 This reposity is dedicated to public the algorithms used in:

-(accepted, under revision)
-Anquez, P., Glinsky, N., Cupillard, P., & Caumon, G. (XXX).
-Impacts of geometric model simplifications on wave propagation - Application to ground motion simulation in the lower Var valley basin (France), XXX.
+Anquez, P., Glinsky, N., Cupillard, P., & Caumon, G. (2022).
+Impacts of geometric model simplifications on wave propagation - Application to ground motion simulation in the lower Var valley basin (France), Geophysical Journal International, 229, 110–137.
-Click here (link soon!)
+[Click here][papierGJI]

 Another article and a PhD thesis (in French) present more in details the algorithms: